+Police Logistics Department officer working together with a vendor to set up a Mobile Crash Barrier at the Suntec Singapore Convention and Exhibition Centre.
 Police officers securing one of the security checkpoints which were used by the VIP motorcades to enter Suntec City.